Track all student work and review progress from a single page.

 - A solid blue dot means the student has completed the Lesson, but not submitted it;

-- A solid green dot means the student has submitted the Lesson, but does not indicate the level of work completed;
+- A green dot means the student has submitted the Lesson.
+This can be partially filled to indicate the level of completion (updated July 2022!);

 - A grey padlock means you or another teacher collected the work and it is now locked;